basma92/portfolio-optimization/README.md

 ## Website Performance Optimization portfolio project
-# steps to make the pagespeed score more than 90
+# steps to make the pagespeed score more than 90 in main.html
 [i have used this site]( https://gtmetrix.com/) and followed the steps 1.scaled the pizzeria image
 2.optimized the profile and pizzaria images